 A lot of entrepreneurs are full of ideas, and can easily become addicted to identifying the next ‘big thing’.
 Each ‘big thing’ takes a lot of dedicated work once you’ve had an idea though, so you need to have staying power and a concrete plan of action too.
 Going from one idea to the next can be a long road to nowhere if you have no way to hone in on one or two key things and build a team to take them further.

 New ideas should propel your business forward, not distract you from the day-to-day running of your business.
-Make sure you have a way to analyse each idea for its potential, and understand what you can act on first, breaking down the steps so that they are manageable.
+Make sure you have a way to analyze each idea for its potential and understand what you can act on first, breaking down the steps so that they are manageable.

 Ideas that sound great to you might not appear that way to others, too.
 It’s essential to have a way to vet ideas with relevant parties, whether they might be potential customers, a mentor, networking groups, investors or advisers.
 Every idea will need to be developed and have a clear path forward if it’s going to be successful.